popoloni/astropy/README.md

   - Object trajectories with moon interference
   - Visibility periods with moon influence indicators
   - Moon phase and position information

+## Scheduling Strategies

+The observation planner offers five different scheduling strategies, each optimized for different observing goals:

+### 1. Longest Duration (LONGEST_DURATION)
+- **What it optimizes**: Prioritizes objects with the longest visibility windows.
+- **Algorithm**: Scores objects directly by their total visibility duration in hours.
+- **Best for**: Long exposure deep sky imaging when you want to maximize time on a single target.
+- **Advantages**: Ensures you have plenty of time for long imaging sessions without interruption.
+- **Disadvantages**: May favor easy targets over more interesting but shorter-duration objects.

+### 2. Maximum Objects (MAX_OBJECTS)
+- **What it optimizes**: Fits as many different objects as possible into your observing night.
+- **Algorithm**: Uses a sophisticated multi-slot scheduling approach with gap minimization and post-processing.
+  - Generates multiple potential start/end times throughout each object's visibility period
+  - Selects non-overlapping slots using a greedy algorithm
+  - Post-processes to minimize idle time between observations
+- **Best for**: Survey nights, star hopping, or visual observation of multiple targets.
+- **Advantages**: See the maximum number of different objects in a single night.
+- **Disadvantages**: May not allocate enough time for challenging targets that require longer exposures.

+### 3. Optimal Signal-to-Noise Ratio (OPTIMAL_SNR)
+- **What it optimizes**: Balances object brightness and altitude for optimal imaging conditions.
+- **Algorithm**: Scores objects based on a combination of:
+  - Altitude score (higher altitude = better seeing)
+  - Magnitude score (brighter objects score higher)
+- **Best for**: Getting the best possible image quality when imaging multiple objects.
+- **Advantages**: Prioritizes objects when they're at their best position for imaging.
+- **Disadvantages**: May not optimize for total number of objects or specific targets of interest.

+### 4. Minimal Mosaic (MINIMAL_MOSAIC)
+- **What it optimizes**: Favors objects that require fewer panels for complete imaging.
+- **Algorithm**: Scores objects inversely to the number of panels required to capture them.
+- **Best for**: Astrophotographers with limited time who want to complete full targets.
+- **Advantages**: Avoids starting complex mosaic projects that you won't have time to complete.
+- **Disadvantages**: May bias toward smaller objects that might not be as visually impressive.

+### 5. Difficulty Balanced (DIFFICULTY_BALANCED)
+- **What it optimizes**: Creates a mix of easy and challenging targets.
+- **Algorithm**: Balances:
+  - Difficulty (based on magnitude and number of panels required)
+  - Feasibility (based on available time vs. required exposure time)
+- **Best for**: Mixed observing sessions when you want variety in your targets.
+- **Advantages**: Provides a balanced observing plan with both quick wins and challenging objects.
+- **Disadvantages**: May not be optimal for either maximum count or highest quality imaging.

+To select a strategy, set the `"strategy"` field in your config.json file to one of: `"longest_duration"`, `"max_objects"`, `"optimal_snr"`, `"minimal_mosaic"`, or `"difficulty_balanced"`.

 ## Project Files